raschan/mailman/readme.md

-This is a fork from Waavi's Mailman.
+This is a fork from Waavi's Mailman (https://github.com/Waavi/mailman).
 All credits goes to him

 ## Email bundle for Laravel